-The Digital Mammography Imaging Screening Trial (DMIST) study is the largest trial directly comparing digital mammography to plain film mammography (n=42,760).
-All women were screened with both film and digital mammography on the same visit.
+The Digital Mammography Imaging Screening Trial (DMIST) study is the largest trial directly comparing digital mammography to plain film mammography (n=42,760).75 All women were screened with both film and digital mammography on the same visit.
 The mammograms were read independently by radiologists blinded to the results of the other mammogram.
 In DMIST, digital mammography had the same recall and biopsy rates as film mammography.
-Digital mammography was more sensitive than film, particularly for younger women with denser breasts (59.1% versus 27.3%, p=0.0013).
-Among women of all ages with either heterogeneously dense or extremely dense breasts, digital mammography was also more sensitive than film mammography (70% versus 55%, p= 0.02, Table 2).
+Digital mammography was more sensitive than film, particularly for younger women with denser breasts (59.1% versus 27.3%, p=0.0013).113 Among women of all ages with either heterogeneously dense or extremely dense breasts, digital mammography was also more sensitive than film mammography (70% versus 55%, p= 0.02, Table 2).
+Similarly, in women with dense breast tissue there was a trend towards greater specificity with digital mammography (91% versus 90%, p=0.09) and the overall accuracy of digital mammography, as measured by the area under the receiver operator curve, was greater than that of film mammography (0.78 versus 0.68, p=0.003).

 The BCSC has recently updated their earlier description of the sensitivity of mammography based on a comparison of 231,034 digital mammograms and 638,252 film mammograms performed between January 1, 2000 and December 31, 2006.
-Similar to the prior study, the sensitivity of film mammography decreased from 86% to 68% across the four breast density categories (see Table 2 above).
-However, for digital mammography, the sensitivity of digital mammography remained greater than 80% for the highest density categories and did not appear to decrease with increasing density (see Table 2 above).
+Similar to the prior study, the sensitivity of film mammography decreased from 86% to 68% across the four breast density categories (see Table 2 on the previous page).
+However, for digital mammography, the sensitivity of digital mammography remained greater than 80% for the highest density categories and did not appear to decrease with increasing density (see Table 2 on the previous page).
 As in the DMIST trial, digital mammography was significantly more sensitive than film mammography in women with dense breasts.